BarathBj/guvi_project2/README.md

 #Database Integration: Store the retrieved data in a PostgreSQL (PSQL) database to ensure efficient data management and scalability.

-By leveraging Streamlit for the frontend interface and PostgreSQL for backend data storage, this project aims to provide a comprehensive solution for visualizing and analyzing PhonePe Pulse data effectively.
+By Using the Streamlit for the frontend interface and PostgreSQL for backend data storage, this project aims to provide a comprehensive solution for visualizing and analyzing PhonePe Pulse data effectively.